When is The Batman released? Trailer, cast and everything you need to know

 The movie will be helmed by director Matt Reeves, best known for his work on Dawn of the Planet of the Apes and its sequel, both of which were critically acclaimed.

+In a The New York Times profile, he stated he decided not to go through with it after reportedly showing a friend the script.

+“They [the friend] said, ‘I think the script is good.
+I also think you’ll drink yourself to death if you go through what you just went though again’,” Affleck told the publication.

-In an interview with The Nerdist, Reeves revealed he wants the movie to live up to the successes of those past: “I thought, ‘Well, there’s been some terrific Batman movies,’ and I don’t want to be part of a long line of Batman movies where this is just another one.
+In a previous interview with Nerdist, Reeves revealed he wants the movie to live up to the successes of those past: “I thought, ‘Well, there’s been some terrific Batman movies,’ and I don’t want to be part of a long line of Batman movies where this is just another one.
 I feel like they’ve been really distinctive.”

 He added that his intension is to create a version of Batman where he’s “not yet fully formed” – “where there’s something to do in this context with who that guy would be in this world today, and to ground him in all of these broken ways.
 Because at the end of the day, this guy is doing all of this to deal with trauma in his past.”